 The Company has historically required significant cash to fund debt service costs, capital expenditures and ongoing operations.
-Historically, the Company has funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from its parent companies, sales of assets, issuances of debt securities and from cash on hand.
+Historically, the Company has funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and from cash on hand.
 However, the mix of funding sources changes from period to period.
-For the nine months ended September 30, 2005, the Company generated \$823 million of net cash flows from operating activities, after paying cash interest of \$415 million.
+For the nine months ended September 30, 2005, the Company generated \$121 million of net cash flows from operating activities, after paying cash interest of \$1.1 billion.
 In addition, the Company used approximately \$815 million for purchases of property, plant and equipment.
-Finally, the Company had net cash flows used in financing activities of \$635 million.
+Finally, the Company had net cash flows from financing activities of \$78 million.

-In October 2005, CCO Holdings and CCO Holdings Capital Corp., as guarantor thereunder, entered into a senior bridge loan agreement (the "Bridge Loan") with JPMorgan Chase Bank, N.A., Credit Suisse, Cayman Islands Branch and Deutsche Bank AG Cayman Islands Branch (the "Lenders") whereby the Lenders have committed to make loans to CCO Holdings in an aggregate amount of \$600 million.
+In October 2005, CCO Holdings, LLC ("CCO Holdings") and CCO Holdings Capital Corp., as guarantor thereunder, entered into a senior bridge loan agreement (the "Bridge Loan") with JPMorgan Chase Bank, N.A., Credit Suisse, Cayman Islands Branch and Deutsche Bank AG Cayman Islands Branch (the "Lenders") whereby the Lenders have committed to make loans to CCO Holdings in an aggregate amount of \$600 million.
 CCO Holdings may draw upon the facility between January 2, 2006 and September 29, 2006 and the loans will mature on the sixth anniversary of the first borrowing under the Bridge Loan.

-The Company expects that cash on hand, cash flows from operating activities and the amounts available under its credit facilities and Bridge Loan will be adequate to meet its and its parent companies' cash needs for the remainder of 2005 and 2006.
-Cash flows from operating activities and amounts available under the Company's credit facilities and Bridge Loan may not be sufficient to fund the Company's operations and satisfy its and its parent companies' interest payment obligations in 2007.
-It is likely that the Company and its parent companies' will require additional funding to satisfy their debt repayment obligations in 2007.
-The Company believes that cash flows from operating activities and amounts available under its credit facilities and Bridge Loan will not be sufficient to fund its operations and satisfy its and its parent companies' interest and principal repayment obligations thereafter.
+The Company expects that cash on hand, cash flows from operating activities and the amounts available under its credit facilities and Bridge Loan will be adequate to meet its and Charter's cash needs for the remainder of 2005 and 2006.
+Cash flows from operating activities and amounts available under the Company's credit facilities and Bridge Loan may not be sufficient to fund the Company's operations and satisfy its and Charter's interest payment obligations in 2007.
+It is likely that Charter and the Company will require additional funding to satisfy their debt repayment obligations in 2007.
+The Company believes that cash flows from operating activities and amounts available under its credit facilities and Bridge Loan will not be sufficient to fund its operations and satisfy its and Charter's interest and principal repayment obligations thereafter.